bpt26/usher_wiki/docs/source/matOptimize.rst

 matOptimize
 ***************

-matOptimize is a program used to optimize phylogenies by parsimony score.
+matOptimize is a program used to optimize phylogenies using parsimony score.
 It is used on MAT files, which can be created by UShER.

 ----------
 Installation